rubocop/rails-style-guide/README.md

       # The model will be used in the specs for all methods of the controller
       let(:article) { mock_model(Article) }

-      describe "POST create" do
+      describe 'POST create' do
         before { Article.stub(:new).and_return(article) }

-        it "creates a new article with the given attributes" do Article.should_receive(:new).with("title" => "The New Article Title").and_return(article)
+        it 'creates a new article with the given attributes' do Article.should_receive(:new).with(title: 'The New Article Title').and_return(article)
-          post :create, :message => { "title" => "The New Article Title" }
+          post :create, message: { title: 'The New Article Title' }
         end

-        it "saves the article" do
+        it 'saves the article' do
           article.should_receive(:save)
           post :create
         end

-        it "redirects to the Articles index" do article.stub(:save)
+        it 'redirects to the Articles index' do article.stub(:save)
           post :create
-          response.should redirect_to(:action => "index")
+          response.should redirect_to(action: 'index')
         end
       end
     end